-Routinely captured data will be collected in a web-based eCRF (REDCap) and stored in a password-protected database not accessible directly from the internet.
+Routinely captured data will be collected in a web-based eCRF (studienserver powered by medical framework) and stored in a password-protected database not accessible directly from the internet.
 The password is provided to every participating site.
 Each centre will be assigned a numeric code generated by the central database.
-The data will be securely stored at the Department of Medical Statistics, Informatics and Health Economics, Medical University of Innsbruck, Austria contracted by the EAN central office.
+The data will be securely stored at the Hermesoft, Graz, Austria, data management system.
+Hermesoft is an independent professional company contracted by the EAN central office.

+The collection of data will be monitored in order to guarantee plausibility and high data quality.
 All procedures will comply with the EU Regulation 2016/679 (DSGVO, engl.
 GDPR) on the protection of natural persons regarding personal data processing and movement.